More inclusive payments for the blind and visually impaired: Papara takes the lead

 Modern card issuance: the "new normal" in banking

-- To launch modern card programmes, card issuers must re-invent their card issuing platform.
-They need to integrate their existing central banking systems with a real-time, secure modern front-end that can scale up with the latest novelties introduced by payment schemes.
-That's what the Thales D1 platform is about.
+To launch modern card programmes, card issuers must re-invent their card issuing platform.
+They need to integrate their existing central banking systems must real-time, secure modern front-end that can scale up with the latest novelties introduced by payment schemes.
+That's what the Thales D1 is about.

-- Tech-forward fintechs, neobanks and crypto-exchange platforms have implemented these digital-first, all-in-one mobile apps.
-Banks can disrupt the disruptors as they can allocate more resources and expertise dedicated to building new businesses.
+Tech-forward fintechs, neobanks and crypto-exchange platforms have implemented these digital-first, all-in-one mobile apps.
+Banks can disrupt the disruptors by allocating more resources and expertise dedicated to building new businesses.

 Thales works with over 3,000 financial institutions, retailers, and other players to meet the challenges of payment for both digital and physical transactions.